 - Hygiene products (ex: toothpaste, shampoo & conditioner, deodorant, etc..)

 - Seasoning Packets (chili, taco, etc...)

 - Gluten Free/Vegan/Vegetarian items

-Starting in late February the Kodiak Cave will begin stocking perishable items such as bread, meat, and diary products.
+Starting in late February the Kodiak Cave began stocking perishable items such as bread, meat, and diary products.
 Please check back by weekly to see what we currently have in stock.